-Other government grants: This includes SEN funding and nursery funding received from the Local Authority.
+Other government grants: This includes CJRS and exceptional CV19 grants, SEN funding and nursery funding received from the Local Authority.

-Other restricted funds: This includes amounts provided by the PTA (FPPS) for school equipment.
+Other restricted funds : This includes amounts provided by the PTA (FPPS) for school equipment.

 The transfer of funds is to cover the excess of expenditure over income on GAG.